A class of functional identities associated to curves over finite fields: Relation between Pellarin zeta functions and period lattices

-The following proposition shows a connection between dual Drinfeld modules, dual shtuka functions, and zeta functions, which is meant to mirror the correspondence between Drinfeld modules, shtuka functions, and special functions (see for example \cite{Thakur}[Eq.($**$)]).
+Proposition \ref{adjoint Drinfeld module} shows a connection between adjoint Drinfeld modules, adjoint shtuka functions, and zeta functions, which is meant to mirror the correspondence between Drinfeld modules, shtuka functions, and special functions (cf. \cite{Thakur}[Eq.($**$)], \cite{Anderson}[Eq.(46)]).

+Afterwards, we present some basic definitions and results concerning the coefficients of exponential and logarithmic functions (see for example \cite{Goss}) to prove the interesting Proposition \ref{exp(zeta)}.
+On the surface the proposition resembles a log-algebraicity result, and could be linked to this rich branch of research (see for example \cite{Anderson}, \cite{Anderson2}, \cite{Starkunits}); on the other hand, it encourages a greater focus on the adjoint exponential function, whose kernel was already studied in works such as \cite{Poonen}.

-\begin{prop} Set $e_d:=\prod_{i=0}^{d-1}f_*^{(-i)}$ for all nonnegative integers $d$.
-The collection $\{e_d\}_{d\geq0}$ is a basis of the $\C\otimes1$-vector space $\O(V_*^{(1)}):=\bigcup_{d\geq0}\mathcal{L}(V_*^{(1)}+d\infty)$.
+\begin{prop} Set $e_m:=\prod_{i=0}^{m-1}f_*^{(-i)}$ for all nonnegative integers $m$.
+The collection $\{e_m\}_{m\geq0}$ is a basis of the $\C\otimes1$-vector space $H^0(X_\C\setminus\{\infty\},V_*^{(1)})$.